phongduong/my-portfolio/data/posts/deploy-draft-and-production-netlify-site-with-cli.md

 ---
 title: Deploy Draft And Production Netlify Site With CLI
-description: You can deploy Netlify site for draft and production from your terminal only using CLI
 date: 2020-10-15T15:17:44.289Z
 tag: netlify
 ---

 ## Set deploy directory

 Before deploying Netlify site with CLI, you need to [](https://docs.netlify.com/cli/get-started/#deploy-directories)set the deploy directory.
 You can pass it when you set up for your project or pass it to the deploy command using `--dir` flag